elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 > [!NOTE]
 > Ensure you add the annotations at Pod level and not directly at the workload `spec` level (Deployment, Job, etc.).
-> Ensure the annotation value must points to an existing `Instrumentation` object.
+> Ensure the annotation value points to an existing `Instrumentation` object.

-Alternatively, you can enable auto-instrumentation by adding the annotation at the **namespace level**.
+Alternatively, you can enable auto-instrumentation by adding the annotation at **namespace level**.
 This approach automatically applies instrumentation to all Pods within the specified namespace.

 ```yaml
 apiVersion: v1